hossamgamal-1/github_search/README.md

 # Github Search App

-## API RATE LIMIT Note
+## API rate limit note
-### In Case of a real world application in addition to debouncing, caching, and API optimization GitHub requests can be authenticated using github API KEY to enjoy +5000 request per hour instead of 60 request per hour for unauthenticated requests
+### In case of a real world application in addition to debouncing, caching, and API optimization GitHub requests can be authenticated using GitHub API KEY to enjoy +5000 request per hour instead of 60 request per hour for unauthenticated requests

 ## Assumptions Made
 ### 6 months = 180 days